Kurt Benkert: Green Bay Packers

 On May 17, 2021, Benkert signed with the Green Bay Packers.
 On August 31, 2021, Packers released Benkert as part of their final roster cuts.
 He was signed to the practice squad the next day.
 Benkert was elevated to the active roster on December 7, 2021, to replace Jordan Love, who had been placed on the reserve/COVID-19 list the day before.
 He saw the field for the first time in his professional career on December 12, kneeling the ball twice in the closing seconds of a 45–30 win over the Chicago Bears.

 On January 25, 2022, he signed a reserve/future contract with the Packers.
 On June 17, Benkert was released by the Packers.

 San Francisco 49ers

 On September 20, 2022, Benkert signed with the San Francisco 49ers practice squad.
 He was released on October 12.
-He re-signed to the team’s practice squad on October 18, 2022.
+He re-signed to the team's practice squad on October 18, 2022.
 On November 15, 2022, Benkert was released from the team again.

-Houston Roughnecks
+San Antonio Brahmas

 On December 12, 2022, Benkert was assigned to the Houston Roughnecks of the XFL.
-In a public statement, Benkert stated that, after initially seeking to join the league, he had chosen not to sign a contract, stating that it "no longer feels like the right (opportunity) to pursue" and that the decision was "the fault of no one..." with Benkert stating he would instead spend spring 2023 out of football with his family.
-The Roughnecks will retain his rights should he choose to join the league.
+In a public statement, Benkert stated that, after initially seeking to join the league, he had chosen not to sign a contract, stating that it "no longer feels like the right (opportunity) to pursue" and that the decision was "the fault of no one" with Benkert stating he would instead spend spring 2023 out of football with his family.
+The Roughnecks retained his rights in the league.

+On March 23, 2023, the Roughnecks traded Benkert's player rights to the San Antonio Brahmas following an injury to Reid Sinnett.

+Benkert's debut in the XFL came in relief of starter Jawon Pass.
+Benkert completed one of his six attempts for two yards and an interception in the team's 15–9 win over the Arlington Renegades.
+He earned his first start for the team's following game against the Vegas Vipers.
+He started the game off by throwing a one-yard touchdown pass to Fred Brown.
+Late in the first half Benkert was hit following a throw and suffered three broken ribs, but did not leave the game.
+He was eventually taken out late in the fourth in favor of Pass.
+Benkert was placed on the Reserve List on April 4, 2023.

+Benkert announced his retirement on August 26, 2023.